saintzaw/tp/docs/UserGuide.md

 #### 5.4.2 Finding Modules in the Module Plan: `find`
 **Function**

-You can use this command to find all the modules that contain the your keyword, module type or a specific module.
+You can use this command to find all the modules that contain your keyword, module type or a specific module.

 |   [Parameter](#8-glossary)    |                          Description                           |                                                                Accepted Inputs                                                                |
 |:--------------:|:--------------------------------------------------------------:|:---------------------------------------------------------------------------------------------------------------------------------------------:|